“I Don’t Want to Eat Healthy”: 3 Keys to Help You Do It Anyways

 Manageable Changes

-If you want to start eating healthy but you really don’t want to, then maybe you are trying to do too much at once.
+If you want to start eating healthy, but you really don’t want to, then maybe you are trying to do too much at once.
 Rather than going gung-ho, think about what you could actually get on board with doing.

 Yes, I know that there is something really “Hollywood” about the Cinderella transformation, but those stories are just a fairy tale for most of us.